 Pure and applied Mathematics, Commerce, and Social Sciences.
 Many universities require this subject as a co-requisite for Accounting, Economics, Computing, Biology, Chemistry, Geography, Psychology and Medical Studies.
+Teacher in charge:

 Mr Gurney or Mrs Hall

 MATHEMATICS WITH INTERNAL STATISTICS